 “In the year four hundred and eighty of Noah’s life, Noah reached the end of them.
 And God said: ‘My Spirit will not reside in man forever.
 Their days shall be fixed at one hundred and twenty years until the end of the waters of the flood.’” – Source: [4Q252 1.1-3, see Devorah Dimant, “The Flood as Preamble: The Perspective of the Qumran Hebrew Texts,” pp. 110-122]

 Whether or not this other flesh is talking only about animals and humans or includes the Sons of God (rebels of heaven) could be debated.
 No matter, if Gen 6:3 was spoken by God when Noah was age 480 then that would mean that this was at least a countdown before the flood would come and wipe out all flesh that can’t survive in water for at least a year.
-The hypothesis about the phrase “he is also flesh” suggests that this is in reference to the Sons of God and not humans because they are the new kind of flesh that “also” existed alongside humans and they would be killed along with humans and that is why they are mentioned in the next verse.
+There is a hypothesis about the phrase “he is also flesh” suggesting that this is in reference to the Sons of God and not humans because they are the new kind of flesh that “also” existed alongside humans and they would be killed along with humans and that is why they are mentioned in the next verse.

 Gen 6:4 (NLT) In those days, and for some time after, giant Nephilites lived on the earth, for whenever the sons of God had intercourse with women, they gave birth to children who became the heroes and famous warriors of ancient times.